 Some of Kansas City’s early civic leaders who established residence in this neighborhood were Jemuel C. Gates, owner of a wholesale shoe industry, real estate magnate and donor of the land along Independence Boulevard to be used for the construction of Children’s Mercy Hospital; W. W. Kendall, next door neighbor to and partner with Gates in the wholesale shoe business; Robert Gillham, builder of Kansas City’s early streetcar system; Charles B. Leach and John W. Merrill, both lumber barons; David T. Beals, founder of Union National Bank; and Churchill J. White, judge and founder of Commerce Bank.

-The grand days of Pendleton Heights lasted until the late 1910s when, after World War I, the exodus of the wealthy began to move as the City expanded southerly.
-The area eventually became the gathering spot for Italian immigrants.
+The grand days of Pendleton Heights lasted until the late 1910s when, after World War I, the exodus of the wealthy began as the City expanded southerly.
 By the end of World War II, all but a few of the grand mansions had been abandoned, vandalized or demolished, while many of the surviving homes had been sectioned into multi-unit apartments or converted into commercial use.
 Never again were houses built of such grand design and elaborate ornamentation.

 On any given day, visitors to Pendleton Heights can hear the sounds of hammers and saw blades as home owners and investors work to restore our historic homes.
 A steady stream of artists, urban professionals and young families call PH home.
 Ask them and most will say they chose the neighborhood for the houses or affordability but stay for the people.
 That’s because our people value one another and believe everyone has something to contribute – a strong sense of community is our core value.
 Pendleton Heights encourages neighbors to work and play together – opportunities include monthly socials, interest based clubs and neighborhood work days.